 When pricing is based on square footage:

-• Accuracy protects both the homeowner and the contractor
+Accuracy protects both the homeowner and the paving company.

 you're all set hope this helped goodluck